mwolff31/signal_preference/README.md

-# Signal Strength Drives Feature Preference in CNN Image Classifiers
+# Signal Strength and Noise Drive Feature Preference in CNN Image Classifiers

 This repository contains code to run experiments in the paper "[Signal Strength and Noise Drive Feature Preference in CNN Image Classifiers](https://openreview.net/forum?id=CXQpLhjrTwJ)."
 There are three subdirectories in this repository, the contents of which are described below.
 This code was tested using PyTorch 1.7.